 Host/attend a lobster boil

-Thrillist has a point- an outdoor shindig does make lobster taste better, but how about eating on a patio with a mountain view?
+An outdoor shindig does make lobster taste better, but how about eating on a patio with a mountain view?
 Check out Strip and Tail in Winter Park.
-(Bonus if you go on a Friday, head downstairs to The Basement after for Karaoke Night).
+(Bonus if you go on a Friday, after dinner head downstairs to The Basement for Karaoke Night).

 Perfect your guacamole recipe